blog advertising.

 This is a fantastic demonstration of how to use free content as a way to encourage people to sign up for a highly relevant paid product – in this case the unlocking of further strategies.

-The Chess Website is also prolific on YouTube and its videos get millions of views to its free training and strategy videos.
+The Chess Website is also prolific on YouTube, and its videos get millions of views for its free training and strategy videos.

-Once you visit the website to practice more chess openings or strategies you see that you can get many more tutorials unlocked by paying a small membership fee.
-This is a really flawless transition from free to paid content and gives them so many opportunities for further promotions as they already have an active and very engaged customer base.
+Once you visit the website to practice more chess openings or strategies, you see that you can unlock many more tutorials by paying a small membership fee.
+This is a flawless transition from free to paid content and gives them many opportunities for further promotions, as they already have an active and very engaged customer base.

-I couldn’t end this post without taking a look at the inevitable situations where ads are a reasonable idea.
+I couldn’t end this blog without examining the inevitable situations in which ads are a reasonable idea for extra blog income.

-This mainly occurs where traffic is relatively large but the time on site is relatively low because readers are getting the information they need quite quickly, or the information doesn’t require much analysis.
+This mainly occurs where traffic is relatively large but the time on site is relatively low because readers get the information they need quite quickly or the information doesn’t require much analysis.

-I know that a lot of you gals and guys use ads on your blog and I’d really like to know whether you disagree with my assessment, or whether I’ve missed any important point.
+I know that a lot of you gals and guys use ads on your blog, and I’d really like to know whether you disagree with my assessment or whether I’ve missed any important point.
 Have ads worked well for you?
-Or have you found another alternative that you think bloggers might like to know about?
+Or have you found another alternative you think bloggers might like to know about?

 Please leave a comment.